Why Tigers Never Disappeared from Korean Culture

-In Korea, mung bean pancakes are called Nokdujeon, Nokdu Bindaetteok, or Bindaetteok — they all refer to the same traditional dish made from ground mung beans.
+In Korea, mung bean pancakes are known as Nokdujeon, Nokdu Bindaetteok, or simply Bindaetteok.
+All three names refer to the same traditional dish made from ground mung beans mixed with pork, kimchi, and sprouts.

 [Main Ingredients] 350g mung beans, 300g ground pork, 200g mung bean sprouts (feel free to add more for extra crunch), 150g kimchi, 1 green onion, 1 tbsp minced garlic, 1/2 tbsp salt, cooking oil